-- the success of our plans to develop and potentially commercialize our product candidates; - the timing of the initiation and completion of preclinical studies and clinical trials; - the timing and sufficiency of patient enrollment and dosing in our clinical trials; - the timing of the availability of data from clinical trials; - the timing and outcome of regulatory filings and approvals; - unanticipated delays; - · sales, marketing, manufacturing and distribution requirements; - market competition and the acceptance of our products in the marketplace; - · regulatory developments in the United States of America, France, and Canada; - the development of novel AAV vectors; - · the plans of licensees of our technology; - the clinical utility and potential attributes and benefits of ddRNAi and our product candidates, including the potential duration of treatment effects and the potential for a "one shot" cure; - our dependence on our relationships with collaborators and other third parties; - expenses, ongoing losses, future revenue, capital needs and needs for additional financing, and our ability to access additional financing given market conditions and other factors, including our capital structure; - · our ability to continue as a going concern; - · the length of time over which we expect our cash and cash equivalents to be sufficient to execute on our business plan; - our intellectual property position and the duration of our patent portfolio; - · the impact of local, regional, and national and international economic conditions and events; and - the impact of the COVID-19 pandemic, the disease caused by the SARS-CoV-2 virus and similar events, which may adversely impact our business and preclinical and future clinical trials;
+- the success of our plans to develop and potentially commercialize our product candidates; - the timing of the initiation and completion of our preclinical studies and clinical trials; - the timing and sufficiency of patient enrollment and dosing in our clinical trials; - · the timing of the availability of data from clinical trials; - · the timing and outcome of regulatory filings and approvals; - unanticipated delays; - · sales, marketing, manufacturing and distribution requirements; - market competition and the acceptance of our products in the marketplace; - · regulatory developments in the United States of America, France and Canada; - the development of novel AAV vectors; - · the plans of licensees of our technology; - the clinical utility and potential attributes and benefits of ddRNAi and our product candidates, including the potential duration of treatment effects and the potential for a "one shot" cure; - our dependence on our relationships with collaborators and other third parties; - expenses, ongoing losses, future revenue, capital needs and needs for additional financing, and our ability to access additional financing given market conditions and other factors, including our capital structure; - · our ability to continue as a going concern; - · the length of time over which we expect our cash and cash equivalents to be sufficient to execute on our business plan; - our intellectual property position and the duration of our patent portfolio; - · the impact of local, regional, and national and international economic conditions and events; and - the impact of the COVID-19 pandemic, the disease caused by the SARS-CoV-2 virus and similar events, which may adversely impact our business and preclinical and clinical trials;

 as well as other risks detailed under the caption "Risk Factors" in this Report and in other reports filed with the SEC.
 Although we believe that we have a reasonable basis for each forward-looking statement contained in this Report, we caution you that these statements are based on a combination of facts and important factors currently known by us and our expectations of the future, about which we cannot be certain.
+Such statements are based on assumptions and the actual outcome will be affected by known and unknown risks, trends, uncertainties and factors that are beyond our control or ability to predict.
 We have based the forward-looking statements included in this Report on information available to us on the date of this Report or on the date thereof.
 Except as required by law we undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.
 You are advised to consult any additional disclosures that we may make directly to you or through reports that we, in the future, may file with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K.